Bad control

 In statistics, bad controls are variables that introduce an unintended discrepancy between regression coefficients and the effects that said coefficients are supposed to measure.
 These are contrasted with confounders which are "good controls" and need to be included to remove omitted variable bias.
 This issue arises when a bad control is an outcome variable (or similar to) in a causal model and thus adjusting for it would eliminate part of the desired causal path.
 In other words, bad controls might as well be dependent variables in the model under consideration.
-Agrist and Pischke (2008) additionally differentiate two types of bad controls a simple bad-control scenario and proxy-control scenario where the included variable partially controls for omitted factors but is partially affected by the variable of interest.
-Judea (1995) provides a graphical method for determining good controls using causality diagrams and the back-door criterion and front-door criterion.
+Angrist and Pischke (2008) additionally differentiate two types of bad controls: a simple bad-control scenario and proxy-control scenario where the included variable partially controls for omitted factors but is partially affected by the variable of interest.
+Pearl (1995) provides a graphical method for determining good controls using causality diagrams and the back-door criterion and front-door criterion.

 Examples

 Simple bad control

 A simplified example studies effect of education on wages $W$.
-In this gedankenexperiment two levels of education $E$ are possible: lower and higher and two types of jobs $T$ are performed: white-collar and blue-collar work.
+In this thought experiment, two levels of education $E$ are possible: lower and higher and two types of jobs $T$ are performed: white-collar and blue-collar work.
 When considering the causal effect of education on wages of an individual, it might be tempting to control for the work-type $T$, however, work type is a mediator ($E \to T \to W$) in the causal relationship between education and wages (see causal diagram) and thus, controlling for it precludes causal inference from the regression coefficients.